racket/racket-lang-org/blog/_src/posts/2019-12-14-running-pkg-build-today.md

      style="width: 70%" />

+### Step 4: Serve the modified Racket

-The final step is to start a local web server to host the install.
+Start a local web server to host the install.
 One way to run a server is with Python:

 ```